zikula/core/docs/en/dev/Doctrine2/attributes.rst

 Preconditions
 -------------

-You need a existing doctrine2 entity to which you would like add attributes support to.
+You need an existing Doctrine 2 entity to which you would like to add attributes support to.
 In this guide we will use a *User* entity::

+    namespace YourModule\Entity;

+    use Zikula\Core\Doctrine\EntityAccess;
     use Doctrine\ORM\Mapping as ORM;

     /**
      * @ORM\Entity
      * @ORM\Table(name="yourmodule_user")
      */
-    class YourModule_Entity_User extends Zikula_EntityAccess
+    class User extends EntityAccess
     {
         /**
          * @ORM\Id